zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 [Msdiv 156] (#msdiv156) {#msdiv156.ref .msdiv} (14 - 7)

 [APZ 156.1] (#apz156 .1) {#apz156 .1 .ref .apz} "Open Eyes (Buddha)
-God hath hath said, “God hath hath hath hath made.
+God hath hath said, "God hath hath hath hath made.
 In the publicity.
 In the Desk. in worms.
 Placed in Opening Opening Eyes It is that the spouses have open eyes with pusses.
 Masinda Open Eyes.
 Divasanda has open eyes.
 Panasinda Open Eyes